 American Indians/Alaska Natives receiving Washington Apple Health (Medicaid) coverage have the choice to receive their treatment of mental health and substance use disorder (together, known as “behavioral health”) either through the managed care program or through the Apple Health fee-for-service (FFS) program.

-Providers treating clients in the Apple Health FFS program will bill the state directly through the ProviderOne claims system and be paid according to the published rate schedule:
+Providers treating clients in the Apple Health FFS program (primarily American Indian and Alaska Native individuals who opt out of Apple Health coverage with a managed care plan) will bill the state directly through the ProviderOne claims system and be paid according to the following published rate schedule:

 To find out what coverage an AI/AN client has selected, providers need to check the ProviderOne Benefit Inquiry screen, which will show: